List of The Young and the Restless characters introduced in 2025

 The Young and the Restless is an American CBS soap opera which debuted on March 26, 1973.
-This is a list of its characters that debuted or will debut in 2025, in order of first appearance.
+This is a list of its characters that debuted in 2025, in order of first appearance.
 Damian Kane (Nathan Owens), the older long-lost half-brother of Nate Hastings (Sean Dominic), made his first appearance on January 8.
 Assistant Carter (Vincent Stalba) and event planner Pietro (Jai Rodriguez) debuted in May.
-Matt Cohen began appearing as Detective Burrow in October and Annie Stewart (Catherine Kresge) is set to debut the following month.
+Matt Cohen began appearing as Detective Burrow in October and Annie Stewart (Catherine Kresge) debuted the following month.

 Holden Novak

 Holden Novak, played by Nathan Owens, made his first appearance on January 8.
 Owens' casting was announced on December 12, 2024.
 Owens' role in a "mysterious" new role was initially kept secret, with The Young and the Restless promising that the arrival of Owens' character would create "plenty of excitement and intrigue" for other characters.
 Following the announcement of his casting, Owens wrote on Instagram that he was excited to join the cast and encouraged viewers to "Tune in if you're up for the twist and turns".
 Owens had previously portrayed Cameron Davis on another soap opera, Days of Our Lives, and believed that he now had more experience and was hence better prepared to work in a soap opera again.
 Owens did not reveal who he would be playing but teased that he would be a "a very mysterious guy" who "plays a very delicate role in this scenario".
 The actor further revealed that his character "holds his cards close to the vest and he keeps things tight.
 I like diving into the mysterious world my character has.
 I very much enjoy this character and the depth that he can bring to the show".
-Owens had previously worked with his co-start Eileen Davidson (Ashley Abbott) on Days of Our Lives and was looKane forward to seeing her on set again.
+Owens had previously worked with his co-start Eileen Davidson (Ashley Abbott) on Days of Our Lives and was looking forward to seeing her on set again.
 Owens had also previously worked with Melissa Ordway, who portrays Ashley's daughter Abby Newman.
 Owens felt welcomed by the cast and crew when he joined the soap opera and believed that everyone was kind, inviting and warm, and commented on how one of the makeup artists walked him to where he needed to go when he arrived on set.
 Owens added, "That's what really stood out to me, the warmth from everybody.
 The folks that I got to work with on day one were amazing".